unicef/hope-core-chart/README.md

 helm install hope-core https://unicef.github.io/hope-core-chart -f values.yaml --timeout 10m0s
 ```

-Timeout is set to 10m because 5m (default) can be not enough in a default setup - tested in AKS cluster.
+You should set the timeout to 10m because 5m (default) can be not enough in a default setup - tested in AKS cluster.
 You can port-forward the service to access it locally:

 ```bash